You have 0 shipments in your cart

 • Use sturdy, double-walled boxes or padded mailers

-• Fill empty space with void fill to prevent items shifting
+• Fill the empty space with void fill to prevent items shifting

 • Tape securely using strong packaging tape